Semyon Vasilyevich Konovalov

-Semyon Vasilyevich Konovalov (Russian: Семен Васильевич Коновалов) (15 February 1921 – 4 April 1989) was a Soviet tank commander and a WWII veteran.
+Semyon Vasilyevich Konovalov (Russian: Семен Васильевич Коновалов) (15 February 1921 – 4 April 1989) was a Soviet tank commander and WWII veteran.
 On 13 July 1942, during the Voronezh-Voroshilovgrad campaign, in a single battle, he commanded his KV-1 tank crew to destroy a total of 16 Nazi tanks and self-propelled guns.

 Biography

 Origin

 Semyon was born on 15 February 1921 into a peasant family in the village of Yambulatovo in the Sviyazhsky region of the Tatarstan Autonomous Soviet Republic.
 Before the war, Konovalov was educated in high school.
 He then worked at the post office before joining the Red Army in 1939.

 According to some documents, he is Russian, others say he is a Chuvash.
 Many modern researchers favor the latter hypothesis.

 Service

 In the summer of 1941, after graduating from the Kuibyshev Infantry School with the rank of lieutenant, he was transferred to the front as a tank platoon commander in an independent tank company of the 125th Border Guard Rifle Division, stationed in Lithuania.
 His squadron was armed with high-speed BT-7 tanks, but was inferior to German tanks in both armor and armament.
 During the fierce battles, in August 1941, Konovalov was seriously wounded and taken to the rear hospital in Vologda.
 At the end of October, Konovalov recovered and was sent to a training center in Arkhangelsk to work as a trainer.
 Despite this, Konovalov regularly sent his achievements back to the front, saying that he did not belong there, and wanted to fight the Nazis.
 In April 1942, he received the permission to go to the front, and was transferred to the battlefield, this time serving as the commander of a platoon of the Kliment Voroshilov heavy tanks of the 5th Guards Tank Brigade.
 In June 1942, he was transferred to a similar position in the 15th Tank Brigade of the 9th Army.